srpillai/VyomaX/README.md

 vyomaX

 This is the final project of LaunchCode Unit-4 Liftoff class for front-end development.
-Uses  React, Apollo and graphQL with Bootswatch styling.
+Uses  React, Apollo and graphQL along with Bootswatch for styling.
 Created by Radhakrishnan Pillai for LaunchCode (Kansas City, MO) Unit-4 Liftoff.

-- This app is called “VyomaX” since 'vyoma' in sanskrit means space.
+- This app is called “vyomaX” since 'vyoma' is a synonym for  space in 'Sanskrit'.

-- VyomaX uses open source SpaceX API for rocket, core, capsule, pad, and launch data from https://docs.spacexdata.com
+- VyomaX uses open source SpaceX API for details rocket, core, capsule, pad, and launch data from https://docs.spacexdata.com

 - This application will be non-editable.

 Discover all the interesting details about capsules, cores, landpads, launches, missions, payloads and rockets.
-The Goal is to provide details about spaceX missions:
+The Goal is to provide information about spaceX missions such as :

 - Launch Type:
 - Rocket Type: